kashmir54/kashmir54.github.io/_ctfs/L3akCTF2024/index.md

 </p>

-We searched for [Atwood's Pizza](https://www.google.es/maps/@33.7775399,-84.3871781,3a,75y,140.39h,102.17t/data=!3m6!1e1!3m4!1sJuURJvHRz4F4Cs-CsZLfWQ!2e0!7i16384!8i8192?hl=es&entry=ttu) at Google.
+We searched for [Atwood's Pizza](https://www.google.es/maps/@33.7775399,-84.3871781,3a,75y,140.39h,102.17t/data=!3m6!1e1!3m4!1sJuURJvHRz4F4Cs-CsZLfWQ!2e0!7i16384!8i8192?hl=es&entry=ttu) at Google and there was not so much information such as reviews or something.
+We had to keep up the investigation taking note of the "Gold Route bus" hint.

-We follow the conversation on Discord, Martini Craft lives near here:
+going back to the conversation on Discord, we can assume Martini Craft lives near the building in the picture:

 <p align="center">
   <img src="/images/writeups/L3akCTF2024/gameplay_4_dis.png" width="70%"/>
 </p>

-Using Google Lens we see that it Coda building on Atlanta, close to our [Atwood's Pizza](https://www.google.es/maps/@33.7775399,-84.3871781,3a,75y,140.39h,102.17t/data=!3m6!1e1!3m4!1sJuURJvHRz4F4Cs-CsZLfWQ!2e0!7i16384!8i8192?hl=es&entry=ttu).
+Using Google Lens we see that it refers to the [Coda building](https://en.wikipedia.org/wiki/CODA_(mixed-use_development)) in Atlanta, close to the aforementioned [Atwood's Pizza](https://www.google.es/maps/@33.7775399,-84.3871781,3a,75y,140.39h,102.17t/data=!3m6!1e1!3m4!1sJuURJvHRz4F4Cs-CsZLfWQ!2e0!7i16384!8i8192?hl=es&entry=ttu).
 This is the exact [Google Maps location](https://www.google.es/maps/@33.7767032,-84.388816,3a,75y,180.48h,104.95t/data=!3m6!1e1!3m4!1suVB5RB5zUK2w2eh2RFnyOQ!2e0!7i16384!8i8192?hl=es&entry=ttu).

 <p align="center">
   <img src="/images/writeups/L3akCTF2024/gameplay_4_coda.png" width="70%"/>
 </p>

-On the Instagram post it says he uses the Gold line to get to Atwood's Pizza from the Campus, but **uses other lane to go from Campus to his Apartment**.
-Looking for the Gold Bus line, we find the [following map](https://www.pts.gatech.edu/shuttles/stinger/) that will help us in the task:
+On the Instagram post it says he uses the **Gold Route bus** line to get to Atwood's Pizza from the Campus, but **uses other lane to go from Campus to his Apartment**.
+Looking for the Gold Bus line, we find the [following map](https://www.pts.gatech.edu/shuttles/stinger/) with the campus bus lines that will help us in the task:

 <p align="center">
   <img src="/images/writeups/L3akCTF2024/map.png" width="70%"/>
 </p>

-Next, we collect more data on the Discord:
+Next, we keep digging for more clues at Discord.
+In the conversation he provides more hints for his location:

 <p align="center">
   <img src="/images/writeups/L3akCTF2024/gameplay_4_comments.png" width="70%"/>
 </p>

 Time to connect the dots.
-We search for Subway and Gas stations on Google Map and use the bus lines to connect the dots:
+We search for [Subway Restaurants](https://www.google.com/maps/search/subway/@33.7810051,-84.4015342,15z/data=!3m1!4b1?entry=ttu) and [Gas stations](https://www.google.com/maps/search/gas+station/@33.7809803,-84.4015342,15.5z?entry=ttu) on Google Map and use the bus route map to connect the hints:

 - 🟣 G: Gas Station
-- 🟢 S: SubWay
+- 🟢 S: Subway Restaurants
 - 🔴 P: Atwood's Pizza
 - 🔵 Ph: Where discord photo was taken